josiasmat/pitch-circles/README.md

 - Use `?hidecontrols=1` to hide the control panel.
 - Use `?lang=` to change the language.

-You can combine these parameters using `&`, in any order, e.g.:
+Combine parameters using `&`, in any order, e.g.:

 `https://josiasmat.github.io/pitch-circles/?mask=diatonic&rotate=-2&hidecontrols=1&lang=es`